US to deport undocumented immigrant acquitted in Kate Steinle death

 The undocumented immigrant faces up to three years in prison, but has already spent more than two years in jail awaiting trial and may get credit for time served.
 He has not been sentenced.

-Before the fatal shooting of Steinle, 32, Garcia Zarate had been deported five times, and was wanted for a sixth deportation on drug-related felonies.
+Before Steinle's fatal shooting in July 2015, Garcia Zarate had been deported five times, and was wanted for a sixth deportation on drug-related felonies.

-Under a sanctuary city law, San Francisco authorities had released him from custody instead of turning him over to Immigration and Customs Enforcement.
+Under a sanctuary city law, San Francisco authorities released him from custody three months before the shooting, instead of turning him over to Immigration and Customs Enforcement.

 'I'm not surprised'